divyanshursahu/ansible/README.md

 **Managed hosts** - these are listed servers or nodes in the inventory - defined as static or via dynamic inventory scripts - on which Ansible commands or playbook tasks need to be executed.

 **Playbook** - Plays are ordered set of tasks to execute againt host selections from your inventory.
 A playbook is a file containing one or more plays.
+Playbooks are the files where the Ansible code is written.
+Playbooks are written in YAML format.
+YAML means "Yet Another Markup Language,".

 **Tasks** - Task run a **module** with arguments to accomplish the required state or action.

 Tasks --> Plays --> Playbook

 **Ansible Tower** - is an enterprise framework by Redhat, to manage, control and secure your ansible environment.

+### What is Ansible Inventory
+Inventory file defines the hosts and groups of hosts upon which commands, modules, and tasks in a playbook operate.
+The file can be in one of many formats depending on your Ansible environment and plugins.
+The default inventory located at /etc/ansible/hosts

+### What is Ansible Config file
+The file that governs the behavior of all interactions performed by the control node.
+In Ansible’s case that default configuration file is (ansible.cfg) located in /etc/ansible/ansible.cfg.

+Ansible uses the python module, python script to connect to the target machine.
+It dumps the python script and execute there and return the output.